 - effective problem-solving skills and the ability to use your initiative

 - project management skills

-- the ability to adapt to new technologies and techniques.
+- a flexible approach to work with the ability to adapt to changing circumstances, new technologies and techniques.

 Competition for entry on to the STP is keen.
-Experience with reproductive biology and familiarity with hospitals and clinics are important, so arrange a visit to a local hospital laboratory before applying.
-Related experience is useful, so investigate the possibility of short-term laboratory work experience in a fertility clinic or assisted conception unit of a large hospital.
+Experience with reproductive biology and familiarity with hospitals and clinics are important, so try to arrange a visit to a local hospital laboratory before applying.
+Related experience is useful - investigate the possibility of short-term laboratory work experience in a fertility clinic or assisted conception unit of a large hospital.

 It's also worth making speculative approaches to clinics and hospitals.
 The Human Fertilisation & Embryology Authority (HFEA) has a list of fertility clinics and embryo research centres.
 Contact the consultant or principal clinical scientist in embryology in your local NHS Trust hospital to discuss the career and opportunities for experience.

 If the chance arises, attend an open day for your specialism to gain a better insight into the role and STP programme.

 Many clinical scientists working in embryology are employed by the NHS in assisted conception units of large hospitals around the UK.
 They're also employed by independent providers of fertility treatments.
 For a list of both NHS and private fertility treatment providers, see the HFEA website.